The AI Litigation Tracker: Updates on Key Media and Entertainment Generative AI Infringement Cases (as of 11/2/25)

 5. Disney & Universal v.
 Midjourney

 Background: Disney and Universal filed suit for copyright infringement against Midjourney, an AI image generation platform.
-This case is unique because, although the AI litigation battlefield has seen major plaintiffs in news media entities such as The New York Times, so far no major traditional Hollywood studio has entered the fray.
+When it was filed, this case was unique because, although the AI litigation battlefield has seen major plaintiffs in news media entities such as The New York Times, no major traditional Hollywood studio had entered the fray up to that point.
 Disney and Universal are alleging straightforward claims of direct and secondary copyright infringement based on Midjourney’s unlicensed use of copyrighted works for training its models, which lead to an ability to generate the unlicensed likeness of the Plaintiffs’ characters.

 The copyright infringement in Disney and Universal’s complaint also stands out from that alleged by author and news plaintiffs in other cases because it relies on what could be considered “normal use” of the Midjourney product.
 The complaint is filled with examples of images depicting Marvel, Star Wars, and DreamWorks characters.
 These images were not generated in response to prompts crafted by attorneys preparing the complaint — they were generated by normal Midjourney users who wanted to see what Shrek would look like as a 1950s greaser, as an example.